Observability Dashboard

 -

-Average Kb Per Interaction: Shows the average number of knowledge base interactions per day.
+Average KB Per Interaction: Shows the average number of knowledge base interactions per day.

 -